SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

   {"url": "http://synbiohub.org/expose/93c25d15-9fe2-4862-b602-ddbdac2c4333", "filename": "mbr5wW6CIseoq-0Y4MkM8DTM.xml", "type": "application/xml"}]}}

 ##### Returns
-{‘manifest’:[
+{'manifest':[
 Dictionaries each of which contains
-‘filename’: the encrypted file name (with correct extension) that matches the original filename sent in the manifest from synbiohub
+'filename': the encrypted file name (with correct extension) that matches the original filename sent in the manifest from synbiohub
-‘requirement’: a number which indicates whether or not the file can be used the numbers mean: 2-file will be converted to sbol, 1-file will be used to convert other files to sbol, 0-file cannot be handled/is not useful
+'requirement': a number which indicates whether or not the file can be used the numbers mean: 2-file will be converted to sbol, 1-file will be used to convert other files to sbol, 0-file cannot be handled/is not useful
 * Example 1:
 {"manifest": [
         {